-Television Broadcast
+Television Broadcast and Limited Theatrical Release

-The television version of Breaking the Maya Code premiered nationally on the PBS series NOVA in April 2008, and has had repeated airings, including another national primetime broadcast in May 2009.
-The program has been very successful (see viewership statistics above under Audience).
-We expect a similar response to The Royal Cup.
-If The Royal Cup doesn't fit into the NOVA schedule, we may offer it directly to PBS as a special.
-PBS programs about the Maya have proven to be among their top rated.
+We expect a response to The Royal Cup similar to that we had with the television version of Maya Code, which premiered nationally on the PBS series NOVA in April 2008, and has had repeated airings, including national primetime broadcasts in May 2009 and May 2010.
+The program has been very successful (see ratings under Audience).
+If The Royal Cup doesn't fit into the 2011/2012 NOVA schedule, PBS may offer it as an individual program.
+PBS programs about the Maya have proven to be among their top rated, and The Royal Cup fits well with PBS' renewed commitment to strengthening public arts engagement.
+A letter of support from PBS Senior Programming Associate Jennifer Ruppman on behalf of Senior Director of Primetime Programming Allison Winshel is attached.